TheresAFewConors/MSSprinkler/README.md

 # Overview

-MSSprinkler is a password spraying utility for organizations to test their M365 accounts from an external perspective.
+MSSprinkler is a password spraying utility for organizations to test their Microsoft Online accounts from an external perspective.
 It employs a 'low-and-slow' approach to avoid locking out accounts, and provides verbose information related to accounts and tenant information.

 ## Contents
 - [Description](#description)